cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 So why not continue with mask policies forever?
+I've found that answering this question turns out to be much trickier than intuition would tell us.
+It clearly feels wrong to _have_ to wear a mask, but we lack the vocabulary to articulate sound reasoning to support the intuition.
+Perhaps this unprecedented situation has placed us in unchartered territory and we find ourselves having to justify things we simply took for granted.
+This is because the immediate response to any argument against masks (and as we will see, many other COVID provisions) is invariably, 'just wear it it's not such a big deal, and it will save lives.'
+Of course, the seemingly pragmatic upsdies are not sufficient to justify the measure.
+In a toy scenario where one is told that a law enforcing that people shall wear only green socks (for whatever reason) will save exactly one life, most of us would not be so quick to carry on with the purple sock law.
+There is clearly some threshold we are applying here, and it ought to be acknowledged and examined.

 I can think of three dimensions along which we might object to this and similar propositions.
 The most immediate to consider would be a pragmatic one.
 Assuming that we have identified these policies as helping preserve life, we then ask, is the policy low-cost enough and sustainable to maintain in perpetuity?